tsnellgrove/dark_castle3/doc/to_do.md

 				- DONE: test & compare new command flow (should be the same)
 			- FINDING: determined that best game flow was 1) input, 2) response, 3) end or auto_act
 			- DONE: doc updated app_main() flow with findings
+		- DONE: define NON-attemptable
+			- IDEA: all interp() errors
+			- IDEA: noun or direct obj not in scope or not in reach
+			- IDEA: violates game phyiscis (e.g. obj not in hand, can't close locked door)
 		- DONE: create attempt_err()
 			- DONE: create attempt_err() module
 			- DONE: create attmept_err() function